Home

 You see why when you look under the hood: a CRM from one era, a core system from another, half a dozen internal tools, and a bunch of spreadsheets quietly holding the business together.
 None of that was designed for an autonomous process to read from and write back to.
 So the “agent” work very quickly turns into “fix the data model, build sane APIs, and unearth that one integration nobody has touched in eight years.”
 Financial services is the most obvious version of this.
 Banks have glossy digital fronts, but agents still have to talk to old core systems that disagree with each other about basic facts like balances or customer status.
 The model isn’t the bottleneck; the plumbing is.

 Then there’s the risk conversation.
 Roughly 60% of respondents in enterprise surveys list some combination of risk, compliance, or governance as a major barrier, and the concerns are pretty reasonable.
 People don’t yet fully trust autonomous decisions, especially where money, permissions, or customer communication are involved.
 Giving an agent tool access also creates new ways for things to go wrong — misconfigurations, prompt-level attacks, or just badly scoped permissions.
 On top of that, the rules are still moving.
 The EU AI Act, the NIST work on AI risk, and tougher SEC expectations are all coming into force over the next few years.
-IDC even projects that by 2030, up to one in five G1000 organisations could end up with lawsuits, fines, or leadership changes tied to poor AI agent governance.
+IDC even projects that by 2030, up to one in five G1000 organizations could end up with lawsuits, fines, or leadership changes tied to poor AI agent governance.
 You don’t have to believe the exact number to understand why security, legal, and risk teams now insist on basics like: being able to see what the agent did, having an audit trail for important actions, and putting a policy layer between agents and critical systems.

 Even if you get those two sorted, you still run into the skills gap.
 Across studies, roughly a third of employees say ongoing AI training is the hardest part of adoption.
 The split by seniority is telling: about 41% of entry-level staff feel under-equipped to use AI features day to day, compared with roughly 10% of executives who say the same.
 Leadership is excited; the people in the tools all day are trying to keep up.
 At the company level, around three-quarters of organisations admit they don’t yet have the internal expertise to really scale generative AI.
 That’s where you see pilots that never quite grow up, “prompt wizards” who become a single point of failure, and multi-agent systems being treated like slightly fancier chatbots instead of workflows that need design, ownership, and runbooks.